Digital radio reviews: FAQs

 You may have heard that the traditional analogue service will be switched off, and replaced with digital.
 It's the same principle that we saw with TV in 2012.

 While it's true that a switchover is planned, there is currently no firm date in place.
 The government won't commit to a switchover date until digital listening accounts for at least 50% of all radio listening.
-It currently stands at 36.1%, and we wouldn't expect a total analogue turn-off for national stations any time soon.
+Currently, the earliest we would expect an announcement is towards the end of 2016, and even after this, there would be a period of a couple of years before switchover occured.

 If the switch does happen, you'll need to have a digital radio if you want to listen to most of the stations that are currently broadcast on analogue FM (and MW).